- Avian influenza is primarily a disease of birds and rarely causes infections in humans and other mammals.

 Avian influenza amongst humans

-China has also reported human cases of avian influenza H5N1.
-Since November 2003, the World Health Organization (WHO) has confirmed more than 600 human cases of avian influenza A (H5N1) in Azerbaijan, Bangladesh, Cambodia, China, Djibouti, Egypt, Indonesia (including Bali), Iraq, Laos, Myanmar, Nigeria, Pakistan, Thailand, Turkey and Vietnam.
-The WHO has confirmed more than 300 deaths from this disease.
+Since November 2003, the World Health Organization (WHO) has confirmed more than 800 human cases of avian influenza A (H5N1) in Azerbaijan, Bangladesh, Cambodia, Canada China, Djibouti, Egypt, Indonesia (including Bali), Iraq, Laos, Myanmar, Nigeria, Pakistan, Thailand, Turkey and Vietnam.
+The WHO has confirmed more than 400 deaths from this disease.
+A large number of cases were reported in late 2014 and 2015 in Egypt.

-The WHO has not advised against travel to China or any other affected country.
+The WHO has not advised against travel to any affected country.
 Current information on human health risks from avian influenza can be found on the WHO website.

 Avian influenza amongst birds